Paulie Ayala: Featherweight

 Continuing his rise in weight, on November 16, 2002 Ayala met world champion Erik Morales for the vacant WBC featherweight title, this time winding up on the losing end of a twelve-round unanimous decision.

 Ayala returned to the ring on November 15, 2003, dropping back down to super bantamweight and defeating Edel Ruiz in a ten-round unanimous decision in Fort Worth, Texas.
 On June 19, 2004 in Los Angeles, Ayala once again ventured into the featherweight division losing against fellow former world champion Marco Antonio Barrera.
 In September of that year, Ayala surprised many of his boxing fans by announcing his retirement from the sport.

-Punching Out Parkinson's
+"Punching Out Parkinson's" Program

 Following retirement, Ayala has contributed to helping those who suffer from Parkinson's disease.
 In Fort Worth, Texas at his University of Hard Knocks gym, Ayala started a program to help Parkinson's patients.
 Using his expertise, he teaches non-contact boxing techniques to regain coordination, strength and balance to improve the quality of life for his students and create an environment of camaraderie.